CTW04278/academy_cicd/09-ci-cd/exercise_final_extra.md

 2. After you are able to run the workflow with Act, go to DockerHub to confirm that indeed the new image is there even though you run the action locally and the quarkus tests are successful.

-## Create PostgreSQL container locally for the mvn tests
+## Create PostgreSQL container locally

 1. Now, let's assume that we cannot be dependent on a PostgreSQL container already being created for us locally.
 So we will need to a new step before the "mvn test" command to create a PostgresSQL.
 Create a new action using the same structure of folders as the last two and configure it to recieve the following parameters:
     - name